What 2020 Democrats are saying about the allegations against Joe Biden

 Julián Castro

-Castro, who served with Biden in the Obama administration as the then-secretary of housing and urban development, appeared at the same Iowa campaign event as Warren on Saturday and also told reporters that he believes Flores.
+Castro, who served with Biden in the Obama administration as secretary of housing and urban development, appeared at the same Iowa campaign event as Warren on Saturday and also told reporters that he believes Flores.

-Castro said the United States needs to be a nation where people can feel free to come forward with allegations, and that Flores deserves to have her account be heard.
+Castro said the United States needs to be a nation in which people can feel free to come forward with allegations, and that Flores deserves to have her account be heard.

 “It is good that today, in 2019, that we take women who come forward, who, like these women are, and talking about how uncomfortable they've been made seriously,” he told MSNBC’s Rachel Maddow on Tuesday night.